mathrgo/setpso/readme.md

 SPSOs. ensure you have a copy by going to [golang](https://golang.org) and down loading it.

-Sofware is developed using Visual Studio Code at <https://code.visualstudio.com>  which is the preferred IDE.
+Software is developed using Visual Studio Code at <https://code.visualstudio.com>  which is the preferred IDE.

 The following instructions are for quickly getting a working example using a command line at a terminal:

 Open a terminal and clone get this package to your computer by going to an empty directory and typing

     git clone https://github.com/mathrgo/setpso .